-CHARITIES HOUSING/ ACO LOW INCOME HOUSING PROJECT
+CHARITIES HOUSING/ ACO LOW INCOME SENIORS HOUSING and SOCIAL SERVICES HUB PROJECT

 Residents and local businesses agree!